Enhanced Auslander-Reiten duality and Morita theorem for singularity categories

-In addition to the usual cohomological grading of a dg algebra, the orbit construction endows the dg orbit algebra $A/V$ with a natural $\Z$-grading whose degree $i$ part is $\colim_{j\gg0}\cHom_A(V^{i+j},V^j)$.
-Such a dg algebra with an additional grading is sometimes called an {\it Adams graded dg algebras}.
-For an Adams graded dg algebra $\Ga$ we can form the {\it graded derived category $\D^\Z(\Ga)$} as well as the {\it graded perfect derived category} $\per^\Z\!\Ga$, which consist of Adams graded (perfect) dg modules and morphisms of Adams degree $0$, see Section \ref{graded} for details.
+thus the dg orbit algebra $A/DA[-n]$ gives an enhancement of $\C_n(A)$.
+Under a suitable setting, the cluster category $\C_n(A)$ has a special object called an $n$-cluster tilting object \cite{Am09,Guo}.
+By construction, the dg orbit algebra $A/V$ has a structure of an {\it Adams graded dg algebra}, that is, a dg algebra with an additional grading to the usual cohomological grading.
+For an Adams graded dg algebra $\Ga$ we can form the {\it graded derived category $\D^\Z(\Ga)$} as well as the {\it graded perfect derived category} $\per^\Z\!\Ga$, see Section \ref{graded} for details.

-Another step toward the proof of \ref{intro tilt} is the following characterization of dg orbit algebras among $\Z$-graded dg algebras.
-We say $\Z$-graded dg algebras $A$ and $B$ are {\it $\Z$-graded quasi-equivalent} if they are related by a zig-zag of quasi-isomorphisms of Adams degree $0$, see \ref{qe} for details.
+Another step toward the proof of \ref{intro tilt} is the following characterization of dg orbit algebras among $\Z$-graded dg algebras, where we refer to \ref{qe} for the notion of {\it $\Z$-graded quasi-equivalences}.